 The Superintendent shall ensure the efficient and cost-effective operation of the District's business management using computers, computer software, data management, communication systems, and electronic networks, including electronic mail, the Internet, and security systems.
-Each person using the District's electronic network shall complete an "Authorization for Electronic Network Access."
+Each person using the District's electronic network shall complete an "Authorization for Access to the District's Electronic Network".